What is Providence Seeking in a Family Partnership?

 Families committed to Christ

 Our families value our commitment to Christ in all we do.
 Our school motto means “To the glory of God alone.”
 Children memorize Bible passages regularly and are taught to live according to them.
 We often hear from parents how encouraged they are that their children are learning the same principles at school that they learn at home and at church.
-The goal is not simple head knowledge, but a living and active faith that takes root in speech and action, from a heart trained to seek and honor the Lord.
+Because of the foundational habits of family worship and Sabbath renewal, attendance of a local Christian church is a requirement for all Providence families.
+In fact, Providence families collectively attend over sixty local churches!
+When family, school, and church all reinforce similar goals, we accomplish our purpose for our children: not simple head knowledge, but a living and active faith that takes root in speech and action, from a heart trained to seek and honor the Lord.

 Children marked by joyful obedience